 It has a long history as part of behavior assessment based on the four drives that influence behavior and communication.

 The DISC assessment should not be considered a complete personality test, however.
 It is understood that there are many other facets of personality that are not considered with a DISC assessment; like values and beliefs, character, sense of humor, temperament, thinking, emotional maturity, and ethics, to name a few.

 It also bases the profiles on what is thought of as a ‘normal’ range of behaviors, so makes no diagnosis, discussion or definition of anything outside the norm – something to keep in mind as the appreciation of neurodiversity rises.

-The DISC assessment is a great way to get insights into your communication preferences, what motivates you, how you react to conflict, and what your strengths and weaknesses are.
+The DISC Personality Test is a great way to get insights into your communication preferences, what motivates you, how you react to conflict, and what your strengths and weaknesses are.